docker/docs/Single-Sign-on/faqs.md

 ### Q: Is it possible to change my identity provider after configuring SSO?

 Yes.
-You must delete your existing IdP configuration in Docker Hub and follow the instructions in the [Single Sign-on docs](/single-sign-on/#index.md) to configure SSO using your IdP.
+You must delete your existing IdP configuration in Docker Hub and follow the instructions to [configure SSO](index.md) using your IdP.

 ###  Q: Is Docker SSO available for all paid subscriptions?